Supersymmetric truncation of N=3 dilaton Weyl multiplet: Introduction

 Depending on the choice of the covariant fields in the Weyl multiplet, we can obtain different representations of the superconformal algebra.
 The two most commonly known Weyl multiplets are the standard Weyl multiplet and the dilaton Weyl multiplet.
 The dilaton Weyl multiplet differs from the standard Weyl multiplet due to the presence of a physical scalar that transforms non-trivially under dilatation transformations.
 There are several methods for constructing a dilaton Weyl multiplet.
-The standard method involves coupling the standard Weyl multiplet with one or more off-shell compensating matter multiplets.
+The standard method involves coupling the standard Weyl multiplet with one or more on-shell compensating matter multiplets.
 This coupling leads to the replacement of some of the auxiliary fields in the standard Weyl multiplet by dynamical fields from the compensators.
 The replacement occurs by reinterpreting the equations of motion for the compensator fields as constraints on the standard Weyl fields, thereby making some of them composite.
 The dilaton Weyl multiplet has been constructed in dimensions less than or equal to six, accommodating various amounts of supersymmetry \cite{Adhikari:2023tzi, Adhikari:2024esl, Nahm:1977tg,Fujita:2001kv, Bergshoeff:2001hc,Bergshoeff:1985mz,Butter:2017pbp, Hutomo:2022hdi, Gold:2022bdk, Ciceri:2024xxf}.
 Notably, the dilaton Weyl multiplet, in contrast to the standard Weyl multiplet, requires fewer compensators to produce Poincaré supergravity.
-This is not surprising since the dilaton Weyl multiplet is already obtained by combining one or more compensating multiplets with the standard Weyl.
-In addition, the dilaton Weyl multiplet naturally incorporates a two-form field while remaining off-shell, which facilitates the construction of higher-derivative theories descending from string theory.
+This is not surprising since the dilaton Weyl multiplet is already obtained by combining one or more compensating multiplets with the standard Weyl multiplet.
+In addition, the dilaton Weyl multiplet naturally incorporates a two-form field while remaining off-shell, which facilitates the construction of higher-derivative theories {that may descend} from string theory.
 Another interesting feature of the dilaton Weyl formulation is that the electromagnetic duality symmetry can be realized, at least partially, in an off-shell manner.
+In {four-dimensional} $\NN=2$ conformal supergravity there are two different variants of dilaton Weyl multiplet.
+One is constructed by coupling the vector multiplet to the standard Weyl multiplet \cite{Butter:2017pbp} whereas the other is constructed by coupling the hypermultiplet to the standard Weyl multiplet \cite{Gold:2022bdk}.
+We will refer to the former as vector-dilaton Weyl multiplet and the latter as the hyper-dilaton Weyl multiplet.

 Multiplets with a higher number of supersymmetries can be related to those with fewer supersymmetries through a procedure known as supersymmetric truncation.
 In this procedure, the multiplets of $\mathcal{N}+1 $ conformal supergravity are expressed in terms of the multiplets of $\mathcal{N}$ conformal supergravity along with the gravitino multiplet.
 The gravitino multiplet, together with the supersymmetry parameters corresponding to the additional supersymmetries, is set to zero during the truncation.
 Supersymmetric truncation has been effectively used to relate $\mathcal{N}=2$ and $\mathcal{N}=1$ multiplets \cite{Yamada:2019ttz}, $\mathcal{N}=3$ and $\mathcal{N}=2$ multiplets \cite{Aikot:2024cne} and $\mathcal{N}=4$ and $\mathcal{N}=3$ multiplets \cite{Hegde:2022wnb, vanMuiden:2017qsh}.